jjpdx/GraphPathGenerator/README.md

  * Console with basic error reporting.

 ## Initial Plans
  Originally, the goal was to make a way of determining the path for an user-defined graph fitting a few different criteria such as:
  * Shortest path
  * Longest path (with no looping)
  * Random inputs (instead outputting average distance)

 ## Outcomes
-After around 12 hours of work, I succeeded in my minimum viable product design.
-It has a fairly intuitive UI for creating a graph and the way that the vertices and edges are handled as components works well.
-I'm happy with the scalability of the process.
-It could easily be expanded to fulfill other goals for types of paths to generate.
-A few inefficiencies:
- * There is likely a better way to implement parameter inheritance with components, essentially I have two working lists of vertices (and edges), one in the DOM and one used for data manipulation by the main page.
- * I used a couple while loops in my PathfinderService code, it seems unavoidable but there is likely a better way.
-Theoretically for each loop there is no infinite possible.
- * My PathfinderService code reused the same data passed through different functions, I'm unsure whether it would be better to have those sets of data as variables within the service instance itself.
+I built the UI as Blazor components using HTML5, CSS, and dynamically created JS from C# using JSInterop.
+The functionality of determining the shortest path was accomplished in the PathfinderService which uses a variation of a breadth-first search to create a working dictionary of each vertex associated with it's direct ancestor (in terms of distance to the starting vertex) and its own distance.
+Unfortunately, I didn't have time to create a way for the tool to handle other types of pathfinding.
+This project taught me a lot about how to deal with using graphs in computation.

 ## Potential Improvements
  * Ability to toggle between alternate and equal paths (currently only prints out the first path that has the minimum length).